KTVK: Going independent

-Scripps-Howard refused to budge from demanding the ABC affiliation for Phoenix.
-It even refused $25 million from the network to "take Phoenix off the table".
-Ultimately, ABC gave in and awarded the ABC affiliations in Phoenix, Tampa and Baltimore to Scripps; in informing KTVK, Iger explained that they "had to" do so.
+Scripps-Howard would not relent from demanding the ABC affiliation for Phoenix and even refused $25 million from the network to "take Phoenix off the table".
+Ultimately, ABC gave in and awarded its affiliations in Phoenix, Tampa, and Baltimore to Scripps; in informing KTVK, Iger explained that they "had to" do so.
 The Lewises then sought to affiliate with CBS, which was about to be displaced from KSAZ.
-However, despite Tom Murphy's support, CBS ultimately chose a deal with group owner Meredith Corporation and its KPHO-TV.
+However, despite Tom Murphy's support and channel 3's stronger ratings, CBS ultimately chose a deal with group owner Meredith Corporation and its KPHO-TV.
+Meredith also provided CBS security in Kansas City, where the New World switches had dislodged the NBC affiliation, and an upgrade in the Flint, Michigan, market.
+Miller told The Republic that CBS gave its Phoenix affiliation to KPHO rather than face having to search for a new affiliate in Kansas City, though CBS officials denied this.
+According to Miller, KTVK would have been the obvious choice to take the CBS affiliation if CBS only had to consider "which two stations it wanted in Phoenix".

 Over the second half of 1994, KTVK relinquished ABC programming to KNXV in stages.
-Good Morning America was the first ABC program to move to KNXV after KTVK displaced it with a new local morning newscast.
+Good Morning America was the first ABC program to move to KNXV after KTVK displaced it with a new local morning newscast, Good Morning Arizona.
 KNXV then picked up World News Tonight and Nightline on December 12, the day after Fox programming moved to KSAZ.
-The rest of ABC's programming moved to KNXV on January 9, 1995.
+KTVK's nearly 40-year affiliation with ABC officially ended on January 9, 1995, when ABC's remaining non-news programming moved to KNXV.

 Despite the loss of ABC programming, the Lewises and station management committed to build KTVK into one of the nation's top independents.
-The station spent some $100 million on new syndicated programming, including Mad About You and Frasier, as well as poaching the most popular shows in syndication at the time from KSAZ-TV—game shows Wheel of Fortune and Jeopardy!—and programming them in the prime time hour between 7 and 8 p.m.
+The station spent some $100 million on new syndicated programming, including Mad About You and Frasier, as well as poaching the most popular shows in syndication at the time from KSAZ-TV—game shows Wheel of Fortune and Jeopardy!—and programming them in the prime time hour between 7 and 8 pm.
 KTVK also broke ground on a new studio center to house its growing operations.
 The news department was expanded with 20 new staffers.
 Media America struck a local marketing agreement to operate the new KASW (channel 61) with The WB—which would air on KTVK until KASW launched in September 1995—and children's programming, and it launched the AZ News Channel, a cable offering on Cox Communications systems featuring breaking news and replays of KTVK newscasts that had been in the planning stages since 1993.
 Another large acquisition came in the form of sports rights to the expansion Arizona Diamondbacks baseball team, with channel 3 airing half of the team's games beginning in the 1998 season.
 The station remained Phoenix's news leader in most time slots, with the exception of 10 pm, when strong NBC programming gave KPNX the lead.